 A defined benefit is an employer plan that is sponsored by the self-employed business, and it only allows for employer contributions.
 When contributing to both a defined benefit plan and a solo 401k plan, the business owner will maximize the employer contributions to the DBP because it allows for larger dollar contributions than other plans such as the solo 401k plan, and will make the employee contributions to the solo 401k plan.

-Since the only type of contribution a defined benefit plan (DBP) can accept is employee contributions because it is not a defined contribution plan, the owner-only business will open a solo 401k plan for solely making annual employee contributions.
+Since the only type of contribution a defined benefit plan (DBP) can accept is employer contributions because it is not a defined contribution plan, the owner-only business will open a solo 401k plan for solely making annual employee contributions.

 DB(k) Requires Separate Accounting

 For those who want to use the DB(K) plans combo, two separate plans must be adopted–a solo 401k plan and a defined benefit plan.
-The assets for each plan mus be accounted for separately.
+The assets for each plan must be accounted for separately.
 Also, the 401k rules apply to the solo 401k plan and the define benefit rules apply to the defined benefit plan, so you cannot apply the rules of one plan to the other (e.g., the distribution rules that apply to the solo 401k plan cannot be applied to the defined benefit plan and vice versa).

 Keep My Solo 401k & Open a DBP QUESTION: